XxxHolic: Film

-Production I.G produced an animated film of the series titled xxxHolic: A Midsummer Night's Dream (×××HOLiC: 真夏ノ夜ノ夢 - xxxHOLiC: Manatsu no Yoru no Yume) which premiered on August 20, 2005 alongside Tsubasa Reservoir Chronicle the Movie: The Princess in the Birdcage Kingdom.
+Production I.G produced an animated film of the series titled xxxHolic: A Midsummer Night's Dream (×××HOLiC: 真夏ノ夜ノ夢 - xxxHOLiC: Manatsu no Yoru no Yume) which premiered on August 20, 2005, alongside Tsubasa Reservoir Chronicle the Movie: The Princess in the Birdcage Kingdom.
 The DVD version was released on November 24, 2006.
 In the film, Yūko receives a request from a woman to help her back into her mansion, which does not allow her to enter.
 Yūko says that since Watanuki was the one who brought the client to her, he should be the one to grant her wish and therefore is brought along with her and Dōmeki.
 Yūko also attends because she has been invited to the mansion with many other famous collectors by the same letter, with the mansion filled with strange rooms and mysterious letters telling its guests what to do in place of a host.

-The film was selected as a finalist for the Annecy International Animated Film Festival 2006 in the Feature Films category with other four nominees: Asterix and the Vikings, Origin: Spirits of the Past, Wallace & Gromit: The Curse of the Were-Rabbit, and the award winner, Renaissance.
+The film was selected as a finalist for the Annecy International Animated Film Festival 2006 in the Feature Films category with four other nominees: Asterix and the Vikings, Origin: Spirits of the Past, Wallace & Gromit: The Curse of the Were-Rabbit, and the award winner, Renaissance.

 Anime television series

 The anime adaptations of xxxHolic were produced by Production I.G.
-The first season of anime television adaptation of xxxHolic was broadcast for 24 episodes on TBS from April 6 to September 28, 2006.
+The first season of the anime television adaptation of xxxHolic was broadcast for 24 episodes on TBS from April 6 to September 28, 2006.
 Both the film and the anime series are directed by Tsutomu Mizushima.
 Ageha Ohkawa, Clamp's director and main scriptwriter, served as executive producer and co-served as the series composition writer of the TV series.
 The second season, xxxHolic: Kei (xxxHOLiC◆継, Horikku: Kei), was broadcast for 13 episodes on TBS from April 3 to June 26, 2008.
-The main staff and cast remains the same as in the first season.
-The first season's episodes were also collected in eight DVD volumes published between July 26, 2007 and February 21, 2008, while two DVD boxes were released on August 25, 2010 and October 27, 2010.
-The second's ones were released in seven DVD volumes between June 25, 2008 and December 17, 2008, a DVD box was released on January 26, 2011.
+The main staff and cast remain the same as in the first season.
+The first season's episodes were also collected in eight DVD volumes published between July 26, 2007, and February 21, 2008, while two DVD boxes were released on August 25, 2010, and October 27, 2010.
+The second season's episodes were released in seven DVD volumes between June 25, 2008, and December 17, 2008, and a DVD box was released on January 26, 2011.

-The first season was licensed by Funimation in July 2007.
-Six DVDs were released from March 25 to October 21, 2008; while a DVD box was released on July 28, 2009.
+The first season was licensed by Funimation (later Crunchyroll, LLC) in July 2007.
+Six DVDs were released from March 25 to October 21, 2008, while a DVD box was released on July 28, 2009.
 On January 26, 2009, the series made its North American debut on the Funimation Channel.